 After you register and create an Organizational Applicant Profile, Grants.gov will email your E-Business Point of Contact to assign the appropriate roles to individuals within your organization.
 This includes the authorized organization representative (AOR), who will give you permission to complete and submit applications on behalf of your organization.

-If you have previously registered with Grants.gov, confirm that your registration is still active and that your authorized organization representative (AOR) is current.
+If you have previously registered with Grants.gov, confirm that your registration is still active and that your AOR is current.